stephennp/DataStructures-Algorithms-Maths/logical-thinking/problem-solving.md

 - Have some happy hour that people relax after stress work and eat ,talk together
 - I hope you company will be open to my contributions so that I may become a valued member of your team

+# Describe a personal weakness that you had to overcome to improve your performance at work?
+How did you do it?
+-  I focus too much on the details spend too much time analyzing the finer points.
+I am trying to improve this area by checking my self  at regular intervals and try to refocusing on the bigger picture.
+-  I can have trouble asking for help.
+  - Because I am independent and enjoy working quickly, it has been difficult for me to ask for help when I need it.
+  -  I also understand that many experts around me have specific knowledge and skills that can make my work better.
+While I am still working on it, I have been able to produce more high-quality work as a result of getting help from those around me.
 # What makes you unique?
  - completing my projects efficiently with a high level of quality.
  - This allowed me to take on additional responsibilities and eventually led to a promotion